-And since you can curate your individual Reddit feed by selectively subscribing to the subreddits that interest you, Reddit can be quite an awesome place for modern geeks.
+And since you can curate your own Reddit feed by subscribing to only the subreddits that interest you, Reddit can be an awesome place for modern geeks.
 You just have to know where to look.

-Here are the best subreddits for geeks, where you’ll find likeminded geeky communities where you can explore your geekiness and participate in the world of geekism.
+Here are the best subreddits for geeks, where you’ll find like-minded geeky communities for exploring your geekiness and participate in the world of geekism.

 Here at whatNerd, we do our best to suggest all the coolest and most watchable anime series and anime movies out there… but given how huge the world of anime can be, we just can’t keep up.

 You’d be surprised how much discussion there can be about the audiobooks experience, but littered between those threads you’ll also find people asking for suggestions on what to listen to next.

 Ever watch a movie that was so bad that it actually circled around to being enjoyable?
 At r/badmovies, you’ll find a community of movie watchers who are dedicated to finding, suggesting, and discussing these so-called “bad movies”!
 Watch and develop a new appreciation for good filmmaking.

 And the r/battlestations community is all about sharing your PC gaming battlestation for all to see.
 Or you can lurk in the shadows and be inspired to make improvements to your own setup!

 The board game community on Reddit is one of my favorites, and it’s the only board game community I care to stick with.
 Unlike other places, you won’t find much board game elitism here—and when you do, those people tend to get downvoted by the rest.

 Not sure what to read next?
 I’m sure you already have an impossibly long reading list—just like the rest of us—but half the fun in having a reading list is adding more to it.

 If you love coffee, you should probably join the r/coffee community.
 You’ll learn all kinds of tips and tricks to improve your home-brewed cups of joe, and you’ll be inspired to try different brewing methods and gadgets.
 You may outgrow it in a year, but the time you spend here will be worth it!

 It has a pretty casual vibe—not much discussion happens as it’s mostly people sharing their comic book collections and their favorite comic book excerpts.
 But it’s great for comic newbies and veterans alike.

 There’s a bit of everything here, from people sharing stories from their D&D sessions to people theorycrafting the best race/class combos to homebrew ideas for custom campaigns.
-Highly recommended!

 The r/dndmemes community is like the lighter, more casual cousin to r/dndnext.
 It’s a place where people can post their favorite memes about D&D, but those memes tend to spark interesting and fruitful discussions that you may find useful.
-I just like it for the laughs, to be honest.

 Of all the movie-related subreddits, r/flicks stands out because it’s active but not too popular, allowing it to strike a balance between higher-quality discussion and regular frequency of posts.
-It’s a fun place for movie buffs who want to talk movie reviews, genre trends, and more.

 Despite the size of this subreddit, a lot of people still don’t know that r/gadgets exists.
 It’s the catch-all subreddit for all things related to gadgetry, including laptops, TVs, headphones, VR, drones, and more.

 For gamers who love thinking more deeply about video games, r/gamedesign is a nice community where you can discuss topics like game mechanics, core gameplay loops, bad design trends, etc.

 If you actually want to create your own video games, you can’t skip out on r/gamedev.
 You’ll find everything ranging from coding tutorials and game engine comparisons to marketing advice and tips on how to improve your chances at success when your game is ready to launch.

 While r/fantasy is technically dedicated to all things fantasy-related, the community is dominated by fantasy book threads.
 In addition to all the fantasy book discussions, this subreddit also holds regular AMAs (Ask Me Anything) by fantasy authors.

 Love Funko Pop collectibles?
 Looking to start your own collection?
 Need a central place where you can get news on new Funko Pop releases?
 Or maybe you just want to hang around and see what cool Funko Pop finds others are coming across?
-This is the subreddit for you!

 r/geek is a pretty aimless subreddit about “geeky things.”
 Books, retro games, geeky collectibles, DIY projects, original fan art, memes… if it’s geek-related at all, it’s allowed.

 r/kpop is an excellent subreddit for anyone who likes K-pop but not to the same extent as most insane K-pop fans, meaning much less drama than you’ll find in other online K-pop communities.

 Building a manga collection can be quite satisfying.
 If you have one of your own, no matter how small or large your collection actually is, you should consider checking out r/mangacollectors.

 Once you start using a mechanical keyboard, you’ll never want to go back.
 And it’s not like mechanical keyboards are strictly retro—they’re quite practical in several ways.

 Miniature painting is one of my favorite hobbies.
 Not only is it surprisingly relaxing and meditative, it’s one of the few activities that allows for unbounded creativity even if you don’t have the ability to create things from scratch.

 Have Netflix but can’t find anything worth watching?
 Join the r/netflixbestof community for suggestions on what to watch next and reviews of what others have recently watched.
 I’ve found all kinds of Netflix hidden gems through this community!

 The Oculus Quest was like the iPhone for virtual reality: it wasn’t the first to do virtual reality, but it made virtual reality easy and accessible for everyday people.
 The more recent Oculus Quest 2 took things to the next level.

 There’s an entire community like this, and they’re called r/patientgamers.
 It’s a great place to discuss classics and oldies without the sneer of gaming elitists.

 There are larger podcasting subreddits, but I prefer r/podcast because the smaller community tends to have less of a hivemind mentality.
 Instead of the same recommendations and talking points regurgitated in every thread, it’s a bit more real and unique.

 r/scifi is the science fiction alternative to r/fantasy, but whereas r/fantasy is mainly about fantasy books, r/scifi isn’t as dominated by books-only talk.
 There are threads relating to sci-fi TV, sci-fi movies, and sci-fi games.

-A lot of tech news subreddits are inundated with people who derail threads with political agendas. r/technewstoday is a news dumping ground for tech-related stories, and while it still has the occasional political post, it’s surprisingly clean most of the time.
+A lot of tech news subreddits are inundated with people who derail threads with political agendas. r/technews is a news dumping ground for tech-related stories, and while it still has the occasional political post, it’s surprisingly clean most of the time.

 r/gaming is one of the most popular subreddits on Reddit, which explains why it’s full of low-effort posts.
 If you’re looking for a meme-free gaming community with actual discussions, r/truegaming is where you should go because only discussion threads are allowed.

 Like the idea of comics but don’t want to collect them, either in physical or digital format?
 Then webcomics are probably more your speed—and r/webcomics is a great place to find all kinds of original webcomics.

 Whether you’re a writer coming up with a world for your stories, a dungeon master coming with a world for your tabletop campaigns, or just a regular Joe Schmoe who loves to daydream…